Infineon/mtb-example-hal-spi-master/README.md

  3.3.0   | Added support for CY8CEVAL-062S2-MUR-4373EM2, CY8CEVAL-062S2-MUR-4373M2
  3.3.1   | Readme Updated
  3.4.0   | Removed the redundant LED initialization from main.c and minor README updates 3.5.0   | Added support for KIT_XMC72_EVK_MUR_43439M2 and updated to support ModusToolbox&trade; v3.1.
+ 3.6.0   | Added support for KIT_XMC71_EVK_LITE_V1

 <br>

+All referenced product or service names and trademarks are the property of their respective owners.

+The Bluetooth&reg; word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.

 ---------------------------------------------------------